chauhanajay2801/Web-Development/Projects/Project 3/readme.md

 # Working of project 3

-### The second project uses the plain css and uses flexbox and classes
+### The third project uses the plain css and uses flexbox and classes

 ## Screenshots